jacobfulano/covid-mundana/_posts/2020-03-18-I-know-an-exponential.md

 ---
 layout: post
-title:  "I know an Exponential When I See One"
+title:  "I Know an Exponential When I See One"
 author: jacob
 categories: [ Analysis ]
 image: assets/images/exp.jpg